rudidude86/gura-lang.github.io/documents/File-Operation.md

 which is to be converted by `fs` module to what the current OS can accept.
 You can see variable `path.sep_file` to check what character is favorable to the OS.

+## {{ page.chapter }}.2.2.
+Modules Expanding Acceptable Pathname

 Importing `curl` module, which provides features to access network using [curl](http://curl.haxx.se/) library, or importing `http` module would make Path Manager able to recognize URIs that begin with protocol names like "http" and "ftp".

     http://www.example.com/doc/index.html

+After importing `tar` module, you can specify a pathname that represents items in a TAR archive file.
+When Path Manager detects a file that has a name suffixed with `.tar`, `.tgz`, `.tar.gz` or `tar.bz2`, it would decompress the content in accordance with TAR format.
+The example below indicates an item named `src/main.cpp` in a TAR file `/home/foo/example.tar.gz`.

+    /home/foo/example.tar.gz/src/main.cpp

-After importing `zip` module, you can specify a pathname that represents entries in a ZIP archive file.
+After importing `zip` module, you can specify a pathname that represents items in a ZIP archive file.
+When Path Manager detects a file that has a name suffixed with `.zip`, it would decompress the content in accordance with ZIP format.
-The example below indicates an entry named `src/main.cpp` in a ZIP file `/home/foo/example.zip`.
+The example below indicates an item named `src/main.cpp` in a ZIP file `/home/foo/example.zip`.

     /home/foo/example.zip/src/main.cpp

-### {{ page.chapter }}.2.2.
+### {{ page.chapter }}.2.3.
 Utility Functions to Parse Pathname

 Function `path.dirname()` extracts a directory part by eliminating a file part from a pathname.